ampl/mp/doc/tables/mysql.rst

       model diet.mod;

 Then it defines a parameter to hold a connection string.
 Since the connection parameters are the same for all table declarations in our example this avoids unnecessary duplication.
-In this case we specify all the connection parameters explicitly, instead you can use a DSN file name or ``"DSN=<dsn-name>"`` as a connection string.
+In this case we specify all the connection parameters explicitly.
+Alternatively, you could use a DSN file name or ``"DSN=<dsn-name>"`` as a connection string.

    .. code-block:: none

       param ConnectionStr symbolic = "DRIVER=MySQL; DATABASE=test;";

+If you are using Linux or MacOS X and have chosen a driver name other than ``MySQL``, you will have to specify this name instead of ``MySQL`` in the ``DRIVER=MySQL`` attribute in the connection string.

-The driver name is chosen automatically during installation on Windows, so if you are using this OS or have chosen a driver name other than ``MySQL`` you'll have to specify it instead of ``MySQL`` in the connection string.
+A driver name is chosen automatically during installation on Windows, so if you are using this OS, you will have to find out the driver name and specify it instead of ``MySQL`` in the connection string.
-To find the driver name on Windows run ``odbcad32.exe``, ODBC Data Source Administrator, go to the ``Drivers`` tab where all the installed drivers are listed and find the one containing ``MySQL``:
+To find out the driver name on Windows run ``odbcad32.exe``, ODBC Data Source Administrator, go to the ``Drivers`` tab where all the installed drivers are listed and look for the one containing ``MySQL``:

 .. image:: ../img/odbcad32.png